Dancing your depression away during the pandemic has been a much needed release.

 Dance with friends for that connection

-Dancing alone is all good and well, but dancing with a group of friends is so much better.
+Dancing alone is all good and well, but dancing with a group of friends is much better.

-As humans we are social creatures, and even if you love alone time, there is nothing better than a catchup and letting loose with a friend.
+Humans are social creatures, and even if you love alone time, there is nothing better than a catchup and letting loose with a friend.

 Even if you don’t have the ability to see people face to face, finding ways to do this remotely has become more important than ever.